zapquiyou/Simple-nRF24L01-driver-for-esp32-arduino-/README.md

 Please refer to the example for data sending and receiving programming

 ## PS
-If this lib helps you in the academic papers or business, Please mention and remind me.
+If this lib helps you in the academic papers or business, please mention and remind me.
 That may be helpful to me and encourage me to share more works, thanks!